-3-Year-Old Recovering after Taking Car on Wild Ride
+3 Year Old Recovering After Taking Car on Wild Ride

 Police say the young boy jumped in the car, knocked it into neutral, and the car rolled down a hill and crashed.

 Police call this a freak accident.
-It happened Monday afternoon at the woman’s home near Jersey Shore.
-Police say the young boy is doing fine but the family is shaken up.
+It happened Monday afternoon at the woman's home near Jersey Shore.
+Police say the young boy is doing fine, but the family is shaken up.

 There is a steep hill outside the home on Old Fort Road near Jersey Shore.
 The family who lives there knows that all too well.
-While the woman and her three-year-old grandson were outside playing yesterday, she took her eyes off of him briefly and he got into the car.

 While the woman and her 3-year-old grandson were outside playing on Monday, she took her eyes off of him briefly and he got into the car.